astorDev/astorDev.github.io/scheduled.md

 layout: home

 hero:
-    name: "Pss.."
+    name: "pssst..."
-    text: "This is our secret plans"
+    text: "this is our secret plans"
 ---

 <script setup>